 Generally, biotin deficiency is rare.
 Most people produce more than enough biotin through food for hair growth to occur.
 Only a small number of people suffering from measurable, confirmed biotin deficiencies.
 In general, the chance that you’re lacking in biotin is fairly slim.

-However, women suffering from hairloss tend to have biotin deficiencies in higher numbers than the rest of the population.
-According to a 2016 study, 38% of women with some level of hair loss have measurable deficiencies of biotin.
+However, women suffering from hair loss tend to have biotin deficiencies in higher numbers than the rest of the population.
+According to a 2016 study of 541 women experiencing hair loss,, 38% of participants experienced measurable deficiencies of biotin.

 Worried you might have low levels of biotin?
-Bio deficiencies are easy to detect using a simple blood test, meaning the best approach is to schedule an appointment with your doctor to see if you’re deficient or not.
+Bio deficiencies are easy to detect using a simple blood test, meaning the best approach is to schedule an appointment with your healthcare provider to see if you’re deficient or not.

 Biotin is available as a health supplement.
-It’s also frequently used in hair loss prevention and treatment shampoos.
-Our Hers Shampoo contains biotin as one of several active ingredients designed to prevent hair thinning and encourage healthy hair growth.
+It’s also frequently used in hair loss treatment shampoos.
+Our Hers hair loss shampoo contains biotin as one of several active ingredients designed to prevent hair thinning and encourage healthy hair growth.

 So, does it work?
-Unlike many other shampoo ingredients that make big promises, biotin really is backed up by proven science.
+Unlike many other shampoo ingredients that make big promises, biotin for hair loss really is backed up by proven science.

 First, it’s closely linked to an improvement in hair growth in one recent study.
 Sixty women took part in the study, with 30 receiving a placebo and the other 30 receiving a biotin supplement.
 At the end of the 90 day study, women in the biotin group noticed an improvement in hair growth.

-Other studies also back up the idea that biotin can contribute to a reversal of hair loss and an improvement in growth.
+Other studies also back up the idea that biotin for hair loss can contribute to a reversal of hair loss and an improvement in growth.
 In a 2014 study, children with a medication-induced biotin deficiency showed a reversal in hair loss symptoms after consuming a biotin supplement.

 While it’s unlikely that your hair loss is caused by deficient levels of biotin, there are still several reasons to use a biotin shampoo.

-First, if you’re part of the 38% of women whose hair loss is caused by a biotin deficiency, using a shampoo that contains biotin can help you increase your body’s biotin levels without having to rely on an oral supplement.
+if you’re part of the minority of women whose hair loss is caused by a biotin deficiency, using a shampoo that contains biotin may help you increase your body’s biotin levels without having to rely on an oral supplement.